 Where the Group has the power to participate in (but not control) the financial and operating policy decisions of another entity, it is classified as an associate.
 Associates are initially recognised in the consolidated statement of financial position at cost.
-Subsequently associates are accounted for using the equity method, where the Group's share of post-acquisition profits and losses and other comprehensive income is recognised in the consolidated statement of profit and loss and other comprehensive income (except for losses in excess of the Group's investment in the associate unless there is an obligation to make good those losses).
+Subsequently associates are accounted for using the equity method, where the Group's share of post-acquisition profits and losses and other comprehensive income is recognised in the consolidated statement of profit and loss and other unless there is an obligation to make good those losses).